catvsdoglive/catvsdog-live/README.md

 - The `token_images` directory is created and filled at runtime; it is included as a directory but not populated with image files.
 - SQLite WAL/SHM files are intentionally not included; SQLite recreates them as needed.

+## Related project – GENESIS_MACHINE

+[GENESIS_MACHINE](https://github.com/catvsdoglive/genesis-machine) is an autonomous meme token generator (Mistral + Stable Diffusion) that uses live trending words from this project via the `/get-trending-words` endpoint.

+It can run standalone or alongside catvsdog-live to generate synthetic tokens and images based on the classifier’s live trending data.

 ### Frontend archive (`catvsdoglive_frontend.zip`)